submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

     // Observed status of ClusterGlobalEgressIP.
 Its a read-only field.
     // +optional
-    Status             EgressIPStatus `json:"status,omitempty"`
+    Status             GlobalEgressIPStatus `json:"status,omitempty"`
 }

 type ClusterGlobalEgressIPSpec struct {
     // The number of globalIP's requested at the cluster-level.
     // Globalnet Controller will allocate the requested number of contiguous GlobalIPs for
     // this ClusterGlobalEgressIP object.
-    // If unspecified, NumIPs defaults to 1 and max allowed is restricted to 10.
+    // If unspecified, NumberOfIPs defaults to 1 and max allowed is restricted to 10.
     // +optional
-    NumIPs  *int     'json:"numIPs",omitempty"`
+    NumberOfIPs  *int     'json:"numberOfIPs",omitempty"`
 }

 type GlobalEgressIP struct {